What is hypothyroidism?

 - increasing drowsiness up to coma

-A myxedema coma is a medical emergency that requires the fastest possible intensive medical treatment – the risk of death is high!
+A myxedema coma is a medical emergency that requires the fastest intensive medical treatment – the risk that the affected person will die is high!

 Symptoms in seniors and senior citizens

-In principle, older people with hypothyroidism may experience the same symptoms as other adults.
+In older people with hypothyroidism, basically the same symptoms as in other adults are possible.
 However, their symptoms are often not very pronounced and are easily overlooked or simply blamed on age.
-In addition, older people with hypothyroidism may also develop less typical symptoms such as weight loss, confusion or reduced appetite.
+In addition, older people with hypothyroidism may also develop less typical symptoms, such as weight loss, confusion, or decreased appetite.

 Symptoms in children